Hi, and welcome to my VIPKid review where we'll be asking:

 If teaching and languages is your thing, this could be a great money earner for you – click here to apply and get started!

 What if you don't qualify for VIPKid?
 Fear not, here are my top 3 alternatives:

-Very similar to VIPKid where you’re teaching Chinese kids except you’re eligible to teach if you don’t have a bachelors degree yet as long as you’re enrolled at a university.
+Very similar to VIPKid where you're teaching Chinese kids, except you're eligible to teach if you don't have a Bachelor's degree as long as you're enrolled at a university.

-Teaching adults who already speak some English and want to practice their conversational skills.
-No university qualification required.
+Cambly gives you the opportunity to teach adults who already speak some English and want to practice their conversational skills.
+No university qualifications required.

 Whichever route you go down, there's definitely plenty of opportunity to become a full-time online tutor from the comfort of your own home.

 I know a lot of people who have made the switch from working for someone else to running their own business and they've never looked back.

 Personally I used to teach English as a second language where I live here in Thailand as a good way to fund myself out here until 2014 when I started making a full-time income from blogging instead.